YuanZhouhang/VQ-MAGE-Med/README.md

 ## Acknowledgement
 This work is based on [MAGE](https://github.com/LTH14/mage), [benchmark_VAE](https://github.com/clementchadebec/benchmark_VAE), [Adaptformer](https://github.com/ShoufaChen/AdaptFormer).
 If you have any questions, please feel free to open an issue.

+## Citation
+If you find this work helpful for your project,please consider citing the following paper:
+    @inproceedings{yuan2024adapting,
+      title={Adapting Pre-trained Generative Model to Medical Image for Data Augmentation}, author={Yuan, Zhouhang and Fang, Zhengqing and Huang, Zhengxing and Wu, Fei and Yao, Yu-Feng and Li, Yingming}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={79--89},
+      year={2024},
+      organization={Springer}
+    }